unbeeyt/unbeeyt/README.md

 Hey there im Jay im a coding enthusiast based in germany.
 I have experience with C#, C++, Javascript, HTML,.NET and Python .
-Im courious person and im always developing aswell jn my private time besides my junior web dev position.
+Im courious person and im always developing aswell in my private time besides my junior web dev position.
 Im a tech enthusiast since i was 10 learned HTML and CSS with a side bit of Javascript.

-Things i wanna learn in the future:
-- [ ] Make my own api with a Twitch integration
-- [-] Make a functioning game which works on an phone with decent graphics
-- [ ] Make a discord bot with a web dashboard

 You can join my discord here:\
 ![Discord Banner 3](https://discordapp.com/api/guilds/1037850846442037308/widget.png?style=banner3)